Skip to content

 Welcome to Löfbergs!

 The Swedish based coffee group Löfbergs is a Family Business founded in 1906.
-We are 340 coffee lovers operating in ten core markets in Europe, sharing the passion for taste, trends and sustainability.
-We have a turnover of SEK 2,7 billion and is one of the world's largest purchasers of organic and Fairtrade-labeled coffee.
+We are more than 300 coffee lovers operating in ten core markets in Europe, sharing the passion for taste, trends and sustainability.
+We produce 12 million cups of coffee per day and is one of the world's largest purchasers of organic and Fairtrade-labeled coffee.
 The group includes the brands Löfbergs, Peter Larsen Kaffe and Kobbs.